Flynn: For the people of Tokyo.

 The other one's on a hunger strike he's dying by degrees

 - There are many religions in the world.
 They have the goal of bringing humanity to a state of non-suffering, be it in a distant paradise or as peace of self.
-Those religions don't get along very well.
-We're not calling names.
+Some of those religions don't get along very well.

 - Commander Shepard vs The Illusive Man in the Mass Effect series.
 Both strive to serve and move humanity forward and save them from the Reapers, but while Shepard does it through heroic, direct action, the Illusive Man prefers more unsavory, underhanded tactics.
 However, it's valid to point out that, initially, they DID work together, until the Illusive Man went too far with his more ruthless methods.
 The Illusive Man was indoctrinated at some point, sure, but he was genuinely trying to serve humanity beforehand, and his indoctrination by the Reapers was through manipulation of his desire to help humanity.
 Being a Fallen Hero does not stop one from still being a Messiah of sorts.

 - Many Shin Megami Tensei games deal with these, with you choosing which "Messiah" you will support.
 Typically, the games take place after or during The End of the World as We Know It, and some characters will come up with ideas to form the new world that fall along the lines of Law-Neutral-Chaos.
 The Law character will suggest a society where the law is absolute and free will is minimized, while the chaos character will suggest The Social Darwinist society.
-Neutral is usually undoing the apocalypse and return the society to how it was before.
+The Neutral path is normally characterized by a non-Messianic approach; the objective there is either to return society to the way it was before everything went down, or if that's not possible, to simply kill off the Messiahs of both sides and let the survivors of humanity sort out the rubble without their interference.

 - Shirou vs Archer in Fate/stay night's Unlimited Blade Works route, pitting Shirou's naive ideal of "the hero who saves everyone" against Archer's cynical attitude of "a hero must choose who to save".
 Made all the more complex by Archer being Shirou from the future, remembering which way his idealism took him.
 The end of the route implies their conflict has prevented Shirou from going down the same path however.